laminas/laminas-http/doc/book/zend.http.client.adapters.md

 ## Creating your own connection adapters

-`Zend\Http\Client` has been designed so that you can create and use your own connection adapters.
+`Laminas\Http\Client` has been designed so that you can create and use your own connection adapters.
 You could, for example, create a connection adapter that uses persistent sockets, or a connection adapter with caching abilities, and use them as needed in your application.

-In order to do so, you must create your own adapter class that implements the `Zend\Http\Client\Adapter\AdapterInterface` interface.
+In order to do so, you must create your own adapter class that implements the `Laminas\Http\Client\Adapter\AdapterInterface` interface.
 The following example shows the skeleton of a user-implemented adapter class.
 All the public functions defined in this example must be defined in your adapter as well: